An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Symmetries of Knitted Fabrics

 Our final example is seed, shown in the lower left quadrant of Fig.~\ref{fig:four_stitches}, which consists of an alternating `checkboard' pattern of K and P (see Fig.~\ref{fig:seed}a).
 This has the largest unit cell of the typical knit patterns, consisting of a pair of Ks and pair of Ps.
 As depicted in Fig.~\ref{fig:seed}b, the checkerboard structure gives rise to orthogonal pairs of in-plane glide symmetries.
 The remaining symmetries are all wale-oriented, much like rib, and consists of in-plane screw axes aligned with the perpendicular mirrors, along with in-plane two-fold axes aligned with perpendicular glide planes.
 The fundamental domain for seed is perhaps the least intuitive, consisting of a single layer of curve segments that belong to separate knit and purl stitches.
-This domain, shown in Fig.~\ref{fig:seed}c, is much like rib in that it is based on a thickened annulus as it spans a single translational direction.
-However, since the screw symmetry involves a half-translation along the wale direction, as shown in Fig.~\ref{fig:seed}d, the image of this domain not only lies in the complementary layer, but is similarly translated by half a unit cell along the wale direction.
-As a result the image of the highlighted fundamental domain under symmetry actions gives rise to a distinctly staggered translational unit cell, shown in Fig.~\ref{fig:seed}e.
+Much like the rib stitch, the seed orbifold has a boundary component $*$ and a singularity $\tilde{2}$.
+The key difference lies in the in-plane glide reflection $\oslash$ perpendicular to the boundary component.
+We see that applying this in-plane glide to the purple yarn segments in Fig.~\ref{fig:seed}c connects these previously disjoint yarns with the black yarn segments in Fig.~\ref{fig:seed}c, forming the orbifold for seed.
+However, since the screw symmetry involves a half-translation along the wale direction (Fig.~\ref{fig:seed}d) the image of this domain not only lies in the complementary layer, but is similarly translated by half a unit cell along the wale direction.
+As a result the image of the highlighted fundamental domain under symmetry actions gives rise to a distinctly staggered translational unit cell (Fig.~\ref{fig:seed}e).
 In accordance with the convention of constructing convex polyhedral translational units, the portions of fundamental domains that hang outside of the conventional rectangular (i.e.~extruded rectangular cuboid) unit cell are wrapped through the unit cell boundary, giving rise to the structure in Fig.~\ref{fig:seed}f.
-Since the in-plane screw, in-plane glide, and mirror operations generate the tranlational unit, we identify the orbifold as $\otimes \ast \tilde{2}$, which is layer group cm2e (in agreement with~\cite{takano2025}).
+Since the in-plane screw, in-plane glide, and mirror operations generate the translational unit, we identify the orbifold as $\oslash*\tilde{2}$, which is layer group cm2e (in agreement with~\cite{takano2025}).